 Do yourself a favor, don’t wait around for the vaccine to save you – start using these remedies now.

-Want to learn how to prepare and properly use these and other lung supportive food and herbs?
+Learn to prepare and properly use these and other lung supportive food and herbs.
 Check out the recording of my Lung and Respiratory Support Cooking class

 You will gain access to a variety of food and herbs that lubricate, moisten, nourish and expectorate your lungs and respiratory system, to help you and your family get through this very challenging time in human history.